Stalin-143/xero-build/README.md

 <h2 align="center">!!!
 The Changelog !!!!</h2>

+- **GTK Theming**

+In case you use **GTK4/LibAdwaita** apps, you will have to Launch the toolkit from the dock, head on over to **4.
+Customization** select option `u` to apply the fix & update both GTK as well as KDE themes to latest versions from source.
+Only works for the default 🎨**Layan Theme**🎨.

+- **Swap + Hibernate**

+This option is getting a complete revamp.
+Due to that, it's been disabled.
+Will be reactivated once work is done on the next ISO.
+Until then you can still select **Swap File** in case you need it.
+THanks for your understanding.

 <h3 align="center">September 2024</h3>

 This month's version includes a few major changes and minor fixes.
 See list below.
 ISO will boot using **SystemD-Boot** for Live Environment, however it will still be using **Grub** on the installed system.
 Please use **Ventoy** for a better experience...